Hyperellipsoid Density Sampling: Exploitative Sequences to Accelerate High-Dimensional Numerical Optimization: Introduction

 \section{Introduction}

-High-dimensional optimization poses a significant challenge due to the curse of dimensionality (Peng et al., 2023).
-This is increasingly relevant as big data tasks become more common.
+High-dimensional optimization poses a persistent significant challenge due to the curse of dimensionality.
+This becomes increasingly relevant as big data tasks become more prevalent \citep{Peng2023}.

-For problems where the global optimum resides within a localized interior region of the parameter space, uniform quasi-Monte Carlo (QMC) methods often prove inefficient (Chen et al., 2025).
-By sampling uniformly across the entire data hypercube, these methods may consume valuable computational resources exploring irrelevant regions, which can inhibit the identification of global optimal solutions in vast search spaces.

-Various approaches have been explored to address this inefficiency, such as modifying traditional optimizers and employing data preprocessing methods (Hinz et al., 2018).
-This paper presents an alternative: an adaptive sampling strategy informed by the parameter space to intelligently guide the optimizer's search.
+Traditional uniform sampling ensures full coverage of the search space, maximizing stratification while minimizing discrepancy.
+For problems where the global optimum resides in an interior region of the parameter space, uniform quasi-Monte Carlo (QMC) methods can often become inefficient \citep{Chen2025}.
+Specifically in high dimensions, sampling uniformly across the entire data hypercube consumes computational resources exploring irrelevant regions of the space, which can inhibit the identification of global optima.
+Various approaches have been explored to address this inefficiency, such as modifying traditional optimizers and employing data preprocessing methods \citep{Hinz2018}.
+This paper presents an alternative strategy: exploitative initial sampling in regions of interest, to intelligently guide the optimizer's search.